 Patients who have 100% fertility coverage will only pay a small co-pay for the appointments and medications.
 The situation becomes more complicated for patients with 50% fertility coverage.
 Those patients need to pay half of the visit costs and medication costs.
 Kaiser does not provide any fertility medication discount program, unlike other fertility pharmacies.
 While having 50% coverage is better than no coverage, patients might qualify for up to 75% medication discount outside of Kaiser.
 Therefore, a thorough cost-benefit analysis should occur before moving on to fertility treatments with 50% coverage.

-We will provide you with the typical costs that a 50% covered patient will incur during the fertility clinic visits.
+Here is an example of the Kaiser costs that a 50% covered patient will incur during the Woodland Hills fertility clinic visits.
 Please contact your clinic to verify the treatment costs.

 Expected costs for the 50% self-pay fee for patients who do not have complete coverage